 These hoist have individual components that may prove useful in the field as standalone items for equipment repairs or survival situations.

 800lb Spectra® fiber Gripbraid® cordage.
 Considerably stronger than Mil spec.
 550 parachute cord at 1/3 the weight and less than 1/2 the bulk.
-Emergency Lashing, for Shelters, Brush Repairs, Signal Structures, First-Aid, Large Animal Snares, Avalanche Cord, Chairlift self-rescue or other Emergency Repels, Ice/Swift-water rescue.
-Replacement Anchor or Down-rigger cable maybe not survival but may save a fishing trip.
+Emergency Lashing, for Shelters, Bush Repairs, Signal Structures, First-Aid, Large Animal Snares, Avalanche Cord, Chairlift self-rescue or other Emergency Repels, Ice/Swift-water rescue.
+Replacement Anchor or Down-rigger cable.
+Maybe not survival but may save a fishing trip.
 This Orange line is made up of 8 individual Spectra® Fiber yarns averaging about 100 lbs.each.
 The line from our smallest hoist (Calf) can be broken down to yield 800 feet of 100lb string for Emergency fishing line, Snare/Net making, Emergency sutures, Sewing…. and Slicing cheese?

 Stainless Steel Plates.
 35, 28 or 21 square inches of reflective surface for Signal mirrors, Fish lures or Wind-chimes.